LangSync/docs/docs/cli-usage/start-tranlations.md

 - Uploading your source file to our servers.
 - AI processing of that file, our engines start to evaluate and get to understand its content & get familiar with it.
 - AI localization & translations to your target languages one by one.
 (The time that is taken by this really depends on the size of your source file).
-- Once everything is ready, <a href="https://langsync.app" target="_blank">LangSync</a> will start distributing the results to the output directory that you configured, each to its relevant file.
+- Once everything is ready, LangSync CLI will start distributing the results to the output directory that you configured, each to its relevant file.
-- And Done, you should now go checking them by yourself.
+- And done, you should now go checking them by yourself.

 ## Error handling